Volodymyr Zelensky’s Visit To Happen on Thursday, South Africans Not Excited

 Source: Getty Images

-JOHANNESBURG — Ukrainian president Volodymyr Zelenskyy's visit is expected to go as planned despite the MK Party's intention to protest his visit.
+JOHANNESBURG — Ukrainian President Volodymyr Zelenskyy's visit is expected to go as planned despite the MK Party's intention to protest his visit.

 Presidency confirms Zelenskyy's visit

-According to The South African, The Presidency confirmed that Zelenskyy's visit is still continuing as planned.
+According to The South African, the presidency confirmed that Zelenskyy's visit is still continuing as planned.
 However, the official agenda has not been publicised, and this may be because the MK Party announced its intention to protest his visit.
-The Presidency's spokesperson Vincent Magwenya confirmed that the visit is a continuation of ongoing efforts to find peace between Russia and Ukraine.
+The Presidency's spokesperson, Vincent Magwenya, confirmed that the visit is a continuation of ongoing efforts to find peace between Russia and Ukraine.

 The two countries have been locked in combat since Russia announced its full-scale invasion of the Eastern European country.
 Despite multiple attempts from global leaders to broker peace, the war continues.
-South Africa was part of a delegation of African countries in 2023 who met with Zelenskyy to present their plan to bring an end to the conflict.
+South Africa was part of a delegation of African countries in 2023 that met with Zelenskyy to present their plan to bring an end to the conflict.

 Volodymyr Zelenskyy will be in South Africa for his state visit